y504071842/keloid-fibroblast-trajectory/README.md

 ## Data access

 GSE191067 and PRJNA813172 are public.
-Raw single-cell RNA-sequencing data from the discovery cohort have been submitted to the Genome Sequence Archive for Human (GSA-Human) under BioProject accession PRJCA070046.
-Further information regarding data access is available from the corresponding author upon reasonable request.
+Raw single-cell RNA-sequencing data from the discovery cohort have been deposited in the Genome Sequence Archive for Human (GSA-Human) under BioProject accession PRJCA070046 and GSA-Human accession HRA020030 (<https://ngdc.cncb.ac.cn/gsa-human/browse/HRA020030>).
 Patient-derived RDS objects are not committed to this repository; see `data/README.md`.

 ## Software